I heard this opinion today, "Universal life is a whole life policy on steroids." I hope this blog post brings clarity and points out the differences.

 It seems I am forever writing about other permanent life insurance products and setting the record straight.
 What you’d normally find on my blog are articles that seem to be long and complicated if you do not truly understand insurance.

-Today I will make it simple!
+Today I will make it as simple as I can!

 There truly are 5 huge differences that will show you why whole life, used for the infinite banking concept and Farming Without the Bank strategy, works.